k-seth/ClanRecruitingBot/README.md

 ### Known limitations

 - After a, currently undetermined and untested, period the bot can die.
 Output logging will be moved up the priority list (since the device I run the bot server on does not have a consistent monitor connection)
+   * Turns out it isn't time based, so it may be usage based.
+Possibly a Raspberry Pi limitation
+- The Windows script adds the entire file, not just the part I am interested in

 Default list of clans that are checked (Subject to name changes):
 <pre>